ivlacic/ilacic.github.io/_pages/about.md

 🎓 I earned my PhD from the University of Bologna in April 2026, with a thesis on empirical approaches to rivalry in Italian intensifying prefixation.

-🔬 My research interests lie primarily in derivational (especially evaluative) morphology, morphosemantics, and quantitative/computational approaches to language.
+🔬 My research interests lie primarily in derivational (especially evaluative) morphology, morphosemantics, and quantitative/computational approaches to natural languages.

 ## Recent News